 The supplied mesh-sided backpack is commendably huge: big enough to get everything in.
 There are cinch-down straps on the sides and the top, and a big zip plus a clear pocket on the front.
 The mesh sides will help a wet boat air off.
 But considering the weight it’s carrying, you do wonder if the shoulder straps will survive too much heaving on and off on public transport.
 I know my Gumotex backpack didn’t, and neither did the similarly huge Kokopelli Moki bag.

 The whole assembly of the boat is very clean – that’s the wonder of heat-welding compared to messier rubber gluing.
 An exception are stray thread ends inside where a tape covers the floor–sides cavity (left).
 Once inflated I could see no blisters in the DS panels which, with threads every 5mm, adds up to an estimated 4 kilometres of space yarn!
 Maybe that’s what explains the bulk, but once vacuum sucked down, I don’t think so.
 It’s more that the stiff but soft-textured PVC can only be loosely folded over, not rolled up.
 Half the bulk is just air.
 The supplied four-part 220cm alloy paddles weigh only 950g and have blade-angle adjustment holes 45° either sides of flat.
 The blades also have little hooks cut in the sides which are actually quite handy, now I think about it.
 Assembled, there’s quite a lot of slack in the three joints which will only get worse with use but they’ll certainly get you moving until you decide to upgrade.

-Pumping up the ArrowStream to an indicated 10psi measured by the 1.7-litre barrel pump’s built-in manometer took less than 90 seconds for the floor and a minute for each side.
+Pumping stations Pumping up the ArrowStream to an indicated 10psi measured by the 1.7-litre barrel pump’s built-in manometer took less than 90 seconds for the floor and a minute for each side.
 The pressures may be high but there’s much less volume here than a tubed IK.
 The pump comes with a nifty red cap which you easily unscrew to switch to downward-action-only to help attain higher pressures.
 I actually managed those times on double action all the way to 10psi.
 It’s manageable, but others will welcome the lighter pumping option as pumping effort increases.
 Checking against my accurate Bravo hand manometer, the 10psi figure on the dial was spot on.
 Good to know.

 One good thing about the 64cm tall pump is that, I at least, stoop less compared to my 45cm Bravo.
 That makes pumping a whole lot more comfortable, though conversely shorter pumpers may find the height awkward.
 As mentioned here, a barrel pump suited to higher D-S pressures needs to be relatively tall but slim.
 The raft valve nozzle on the end of the hose had the bridge inside to press open the inflation valve once clamped on, so as to ease the pumping effort.
 This also enables sucking the boat down to maximum compactness.
 I’ve only just realised these nozzle bridges are the key to compact suction packing, as long as you have push-push valves.
 After shrink-packing, as you quickly remove the nozzle the valve closes and virtually no air in sucked back in.
 One thing you don’t get on a self-branded boat like this is a conformity table stating recommended pressures, HIN, payloads, ISO rating, CE stamp and so on.
 But there’s a one year warranty against manufacturers defects.

 On the Water

 I’ve been speculating about these boxy, hardshell-stiff full drop-stitchers for years and finally had a chance to try one.
 I picked a 21km (13 mile) section of the Thames from Shepperton to Richmond with three lock portages on the way.
 From where I live it’s an hour and a half by train, then a 20-minute walk to the river: a good test of real-world packboating.
 All I had to do now was sit back and wait for a sunny, mid-December day.
 In the end I settled for a dry day and once I got there, it dawned on me I’ve not been to my local train station for 9 months or more (this was Covid Year One).
 To spare the mesh backpack, I used an old folding trolley.
 It can hack rough treatment but these days most London stations have lifts, so the whole trip was rather effortless.

 A 15-minute walk from Shepperton station, I’d located a perfect put-in off Google maps: a paved dock down a bank tucked between trees and just a foot above the water (left).
 As so often happens when setting up in the more populated south, a passing chap was curious about the boat.
 Little do these people know they’ve stumbled upon the UK’s self-styled inflatable guru!
 A comprehensive exultation of The Packboating Way may have been more than he bargained for.